-Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)
+Travelling Sumatra in 2024: Everything You Need to Know (Insider’s Travel Guide and Tips)

 Travel to Sumatra, Indonesia is the adventure of a lifetime, but it can be hard to plan ahead when there isn’t much info out there on the web.